Stan Kenton: Legacy

-Kenton was a salient figure on the American musical scene and made an indelible mark on the arranged type of big band jazz.
+Kenton was a significant figure on the American musical scene and made an indelible mark on the arranged type of big band jazz.
 Kenton's music evolved with the times from 1940 through the 1970s.
 He was at the vanguard of promoting jazz and jazz improvisation through his service as an educator through his Stan Kenton Band Clinics.
 The "Kenton Style" continues to permeate big bands at the high school and collegiate level, and the framework he designed for the "jazz clinic" is still widely in use today.

-Starting in the waning days of the big band era, Kenton found a multitude of ways in which to progress his art form.
+Starting in the waning days of the big band era, Kenton found many ways to progress his art form.
 In his hands the size of the jazz orchestra expanded greatly, at times exceeding forty musicians.
 The frequency range (high and low notes) was also increased with the use of bass trombones and tuba, and baritone and bass saxophones.
 The dynamic range was pushed on both ends; the band could play softer and louder than any other big band.
 Kenton was the primary band leader responsible for moving the big band from the dance hall to the concert hall; one of the most important and successful players in the Third Stream movement.

 Interest in his music has experienced somewhat of a resurgence, with critical "rediscovery" of his music and many reissues of his recordings.
 An alumni band named for him tours, led by lead trumpeter Mike Vax, which performs not only classic Kenton arrangements, but also new music written and performed by the band members (much like Kenton's own groups).
 Kenton donated his entire library to the music library of North Texas State University (now the University of North Texas), and the Stan Kenton Jazz Recital Hall was named in his honor, although has recently been changed due to concerns over his history of sexual misconduct.
 His arrangements are now published by Sierra Music Publications.

-When comparing the four longest running touring jazz orchestras (Stan Kenton, Woody Herman, Count Basie, and Duke Ellington), Kenton's band had a higher turnover of personnel.
-Bob Gioga, Buddy Childers, and Dick Shearer are among only a very few who played for Kenton for over a decade.
+When compared with the four longest running touring jazz orchestras (Stan Kenton, Woody Herman, Count Basie, and Duke Ellington), Kenton's band had the highest turnover of personnel: Bob Gioga, Buddy Childers, and Dick Shearer are among only the few who played for Kenton for over a decade.
 Other important soloists such as Lennie Niehaus, Bill Perkins and Chico Alvarez had lengthy stays on the band as well.
-The list of noted jazz players, studio musicians is impressive and the consistency of the group from 1941 to Kenton's passing in 1979 is notable.
-Stan Kenton's leadership and music vision was clear to marshal the forces of such a diverse set of players and arrangers over this long period of time; Kenton stands alone in the respect.
+The full list of notable jazz players, studio musicians, et al. who served a stint is in itself impressive, as is the consistency of the group as a going concern from 1941 right until the decade of Kenton's death in 1979.
+Kenton's leadership and musical vision marshalled the numerous forces of an evolving and transient diverse set of players and arrangers for nearly four decades.